Bachelor's Degree in Life Sciences

 - To take a critical look at an existing methodology.

-Course content: 22 hours of lectures, 16 hours of tutorials, and 10 hours of independent study
+Course Content: 22 hours of lectures, 16 hours of tutorials, and 10 hours of independent work on the project

 - Reminder: Parametric tests (comparison of means and variances)